Best July Astrophotography Targets: Deep-Sky Objects to Capture This Month

 Contents

-- Best galaxies to see in July
+- Best Nebulae to See and Photograph in July

-Best nebulae to see in July
+Best Nebulae to See and Photograph in July

 Nebulae are vast clouds of gas and dust where stars are born and die.
 Some glow brightly from ionized gases (emission nebulae), others reflect nearby starlight (reflection nebulae), or block it entirely (dark nebulae).